• Skip to main content

 And if you’re driving in an area that gets a lot of snow, carry a shovel and some sand or salt with you.
 That way, if you get stuck, you can clear a path and get yourself out.

 The bottom line is that no matter what the conditions are, you need to be prepared.
-By doing so, you’ll be able to maintain control of your truck and stay safe on the road.
+By doing so, you’ll be able to maintain control of your truck, stay safe on the road and avoid dangerous driving conditions.

 Take Adequate Breaks